lake-wg/edhoc/draft-ietf-lake-edhoc.md

 EDHOC enables public-key based authentication and supports various settings for how the other endpoint's public key is transported, identified, and trusted.

-The authentication key (i.e. the public key) appears in different functions:
+The authentication key (i.e., the public key) appears in different functions:

 1. as part of the authentication credential CRED_x included in the integrity calculation
 2. for verification of the Signature_or_MAC field in message_2 and message_3 (see {{asym-msg2-proc}} and {{asym-msg3-proc}})